magynhard/rvm-windows/README.md

-help              # Print this usage guide init              # Initialize RVM by adding to PATH environment variable install           # Install a specific ruby version kit               # Install x64 dependencies to build native gems like postgresql, mysql2, ... list              # List all installed ruby versions managed by RVM scan              # Scan for ruby installations and add them to the RVM configuration update            # Check for RVM updates use               # Switch to specified ruby version
+help              # Print this usage guide init              # Initialize RVM by adding to PATH environment variable install           # Install a specific ruby version kit               # (experimental, instable) Install x64 dependencies to build native gems like postgresql, mysql2, ... list              # List all installed ruby versions managed by RVM list verbose      # List all installable ruby versions with additional info list known        # List all installable ruby versions scan              # Scan for ruby installations and add them to the RVM configuration update            # Check for RVM updates use               # Switch to specified ruby version